google/mobly/docs/instrumentation_tutorial.md

 *Expect*:

-The output you would normally expect to see from running instrumentation commands along with a summary of all the instrumentation test methods.
+The output of your *LargeTest* instrumentation tests with no *SmallTest* instrumentation test being run.

 # Example 4 Using a Custom Runner